aappddeevv/loader/README.md

 The project started out many years ago as a java program hosted on sourceforge but I moved it over to github and updated it to use scala about a year ago.
+I received a large number of private updates from various versions in between and recently was prompted privately to publish them into github.

-Its been tested in production environments to be "good enough" to work on large loads.
-If you can, use your ETL tool or bulk loaders specific to your RDBMS, but otherwise you may find this simple application useful.
+Its been tested
+in production environments to be "good enough" to work on large loads.
+Use your ETL tool or bulk loaders specific to your RDBMS first, but otherwise you may find this simple application useful.

 ##Mappings Development